How much automation is enough in software testing?

 It’s much easier to have decent, manageable, and robust automation than you can imagine – you can always hire me, and that would be the quickest 🙂 However, if you can’t do that, then maybe you can try and avoid following things –

 - STOP – Every time you copy-paste code and ask yourself this question – can I do it in any other way?
 If I need this code more than once, should it belong somewhere else?
 You can use tools like Check style and configure it to flag errors for copy-pasted code.

-- STOP - Whenever you give class / package names as helper, utility etc - you can very well call them as NoIdeaWhatWillGoInThere.. or ItIsADumpYard.. if you can't think of a decent name, ask others.
+- STOP – Whenever you give class/package names as a helper, utility, etc. – you can very well call them as NoIdeaWhatWillGoInThere.. or ItIsADumpYard.. if you can’t think of a decent name, ask others.
 Often when you explain what you intend to put in these classes, names appear magically.

-- STOP - Every time you add a new test and ask - do I really need to test this?
+- STOP – Every time you add a new test and ask – do I need to test this?
 Can it be covered by adding just one more assertion and renaming an existing test?
 Remember, numbers are not important.
-Granularity is important, but don't add lots of tests for the sake of it.
-Keep maintenance, execution overhead etc in mind every time you add a new test.
+Granularity is important, but don’t add lots of tests for the sake of it.
+Keep maintenance, execution overhead, etc. in mind every time you add a new test.

 - STOP – Before you write any complicated code as part of your automation and see if there are libraries, existing solutions available for the problem you are solving?
 Always check with developers and take their help.
 Never reinvent the wheel.

-So in nutshall, try to write clean code and keep your automated suite as small (in size, not in coverage) as possible.
-Remember, value of automated suite is not in it’s size, complexity or number of tests - but in improving productivity of the team.
+So in a nutshell, try to write clean code and keep your automated suite as small (in size, not in coverage) as possible.
+Remember, the value of automated suite is not in its size, complexity or number of tests – but in improving the productivity of the team.

 What are your thoughts?
 What goals you have when you work on any automation project – coverage, tests, confidence, productivity or something else?
 Let’s discuss.